a-warner/model_transporter/README.md

 }
 ```

-`ModelTransporter` simply sends these messages, it is your job to handle them on the client side in the way that makes sense, e.g. by updating objects in your Redux store.
+`ModelTransporter` simply sends these messages, by default serializing objects as json by calling `as_json`, it is your job to handle them on the client side in the way that makes sense, e.g. by updating objects in your Redux store.

 ## Configuration options